 A principal clinical psychologist holds a clinic within the medical centre every Thursday.Patients are referred to the clinical psychologist after consultation with the doctor.

 All doctors offer counselling appointments where patients may benefit from more than the routine 10 minute appointment.
 The decision is made by the doctor as to which patients should be allocated a longer consultation.
 A locality counsellor holds a clinic every Wednesday morning.
 The counsellor can help with depression, relationship problems, anxieties, stress, bereavement, coping with life crises, self-confidence and self-image.
 Referrals are made as necessary by the GP.
 However, anything talked about in a session is completely confidential unless otherwise agreed with the counsellor.

-Minor surgical procedures may be carried out at the surgery.
-Please see your own doctor for details.
+Minor surgical procedures may be carried out at the surgery, such as ingrown toenails, insertion of Nexplanon, etc. Please see your own doctor for details.

 If you feel you require physiotherapy referral you can either ask your GP to refer or telephone The National Musculoskeletal Advice & Triage Service (MATS) - Helpline 0800 917 9390